clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

   - in the component we use single curly braces and accessed via {props.name}, {props.age}

   - refactor js code to now render only once using 'app' variable
+  - comment/comments : to make a block comment in JSX the correct syntax is wrap with {/* */}
   ```
   var app = (
     <div>